|By John Newsom, News & Record, Greensboro, N.C.|

 The national unemployment rate was down around 5 percent, which was close to full employment.
 Interest rates on 30-year home loans hovered at a very reasonable 6 percent.
 Inflation was nearly non-existent, gross domestic product surged by a healthy 3.1 percent and the Dow Jones Industrial Average remained about 10,000 for the entire year as it romped toward its eventual peak of 14,000.

-But as college students across the county worked toward a graduation date of May 2009, the wheels started to fall off the economy.
+But as college students across the county worked toward a graduation date of

 The overheated U.S. housing bubble popped in 2007, and the banking, insurance and financial industries -- which traditionally hired legions of new college graduates -- deflated along with it.